Things to do on Cape Cod: beaches, biking, and so much more.

+Looking for things to do on Cape Cod?
+We are here to help!
 We are a small privately owned cozy Inn offering a very personalized concierge service.
-Whether it’s local restaurant bookings, day trips, seal or whale watching, bike rentals, or theatre tickets (The Academy Playhouse is just a 10 minute walk from us), we’re here to ensure you have a wonderful stay in Orleans.
+Whether it’s local restaurant bookings, day trips, seal or whale watching, bike rentals, or theatre tickets (the Academy Playhouse is just a 10 minute walk from us), we’re here to ensure you have a wonderful stay in Orleans.

 Increasingly Cape Cod and the Lower Cape is becoming an all season destination.
-For many the Fall, Spring and the Holidays are the best time to visit the Cape.
-With so much going on, plan a trip to our wonderful beaches, glorious walks, delicious restaurants, beautiful local artisan shops, and activities galore.
-Click here
+For many the Fall, the Holidays, and Spring are the best time to visit the Cape.
+With so much going on year-round, plan a trip to our wonderful beaches, glorious walks, delicious restaurants, beautiful local artisan shops, and activities galore.

 Just a five minute drive from the Inn, this public beach on Cape Cod Bay has warm clear waters and is ideal for families who prefer calm water, perfect for children to play in the tidal pools.
 At low tide, you can walk for miles on the flats.
 The sunsets at Skaket Beach are legendary!
 Skaket Beach offers restrooms, bike racks, lifeguards, outside showers, benches, picnic tables, a snack bar and is handicap accessible.

 - Cape Cod Rail Trail – Biking